Shopify/ironclad/.github/ISSUE_TEMPLATE/request-for-ironclad-development-work.md

 - **Reason this deadline must be met:**
   (Please provide specific justification.)

+## Resources
+Identify any resources and working documents associated with this request.
 ---

 > *Please ensure all relevant parties have been informed prior to submission.*